parthivrmenon/aws_saa/20_dynamo_db.md

 Dynamo DB charges for reading, writing and storing data along with any optional features you enable.
 It has two capacity modes:
 - `OnDemand`: DynamoDB scales to meet read/write throughput.
 You pay as per usage.
-- `Provisioned`:
+- `Provisioned` + `Autoscaling`:
-    - Auto-Scaling ON:
+    - default when created via Console but not when using CLI/API)
     - Set Min/Max Read-Capacity Units and Write-Capacity Units
     - Set target utilization (e.g., 70%)
     - Auto-scaling adjusts capacity based on traffic patterns to maintain performance and cost efficiency.
-    - Auto-scaling OFF:
+- `Provisioned` (No Auto-scaling):
-        - You set Provisioned Read/Write Capacity Units manually
+    - You set Provisioned Read/Write Capacity Units manually.
+    - You are charged for the RCU/WCU regardless of usage.

+**Notes:**
-*Note:* Auto-scaling is selected by default when creating a DynamoDB table via the console, but if you are creating the table via CLI/Terraform you have to enable it explicitly.
+- Auto-scaling is selected by default when creating a DynamoDB table via the console, but if you are creating the table via CLI/Terraform you have to enable it explicitly.

-*Note:* `Warm throughput` is DynamoDB’s instantly available read/write capacity—based on recent traffic or manual pre-warming (additional charge) that lets tables absorb sudden spikes without waiting for scaling.
+- `Warm throughput` is DynamoDB’s instantly available read/write capacity—based on recent traffic or manual pre-warming (additional charge) that lets tables absorb sudden spikes without waiting for scaling.

 ## Global tables
 provides `multi-actve` , `multi-region` replication with `99.999%` availability.